 a.
 Professional responsibility

-To provide a professional and transparent service that complies with General Medical Council Guidelines on remote prescribing, essential standards of quality and safety as interpreted by England's healthcare inspectorate, the Care Quality Commission, and clinical best practice in England.
+Provide a professional and transparent service that complies with General Medical Council Guidelines on remote prescribing, the Fundamental Standards as interpreted by England's healthcare inspectorate, the Care Quality Commission, and clinical best practice in England

 c.
 Provide identification

-To volunteer their name and General Medical Council professional registration number when prescribing medicines and communicating with patients.
+Volunteer their name and General Medical Council/General Pharmaceutical Council professional registration number when prescribing medicines and communicating with patients.

 d.
 Prescribe in the best interest of the patient

-To prescribe medicines only when in their professional judgment it is in the patient's best interests to receive the medicine being requested and, accordingly, to refuse to prescribe medicines when they believe it is not in the patient's best interests to receive medicines without the benefit of a face to face consultation.
+Prescribe medicines only when in their professional judgement it is in the patient's best interests to receive the medicine being requested and, accordingly, to refuse to prescribe medicines when they believe it is not in the patient's best interests to receive medicines without the benefit of a face to face consultation.

 6. Your commitments when using the Online Doctor